PDF 1,000 KB

 There is no specific treatment for most forms of infective gastroenteritis.
 It is generally a self-limiting illness.
 In infants and elderly persons, the most common complication is dehydration so maintaining good fluid intake is important.

-For most types of gastroenteritis, exclude from child care, preschool, school and work until there has been no diarrhoea for 24 hours.
+For most types of gastroenteritis, exclude from child care, preschool, school and work until there has been no diarrhoea for at least 24 hours.
 If working in a commercial food setting, the exclusion period is 48 hours.

 Careful attention to standard precautions and personal hygiene is important in the prevention of gastroenteritis.
 Key actions for staff and residents include: